 - widening of a door or path

-Major adaptations are alterations that normally cost more than £1,000.
-Examples include:
+Major adaptations are alterations that normally cost more than £1,000, and include:

 - vertical lift

 Major adaptations can include internal and external changes to the layout of a property.
 It is only in very exceptional circumstances that a property will be extended.
 There will also be some situations where it will be appropriate to explore the option of alternative accommodation.

 If you're eligible, an assessment of your needs for adult social care will be carried out to see if you qualify for the service, which will include details of cost.
 An assessing officer or the Occupational Therapy Team will then get in touch.

 Help with adaptations to the home are available for people who have a serious disability which causes them to be permanently and substantially disabled, whether they are a council tenant or living in private accommodation.